A mating-of-trees approach for graph distances in random planar maps: Introduction

 However,~\eqref{eqn-watabiki} is known to be false for small values of $\gamma$.
-Indeed, the recent work~\cite{ding-goswami-watabiki} proves an estimate for the metric obtained by exponentiating a discrete GFF on $\BB Z^2$ which suggests that $2/d_\gamma \leq 1 - c \frac{\gamma^{4/3}}{\log\gamma^{-1}}$ for small enough $\gamma$, whereas~\eqref{eqn-watabiki} gives $2/d_\gamma = 1 - O_\gamma(\gamma^2)$.
-It follows from the results of~\cite{dzz-heat-kernel,dg-lqg-dim} that one has an analogous estimate for the $\gamma$-mated CRT map when $\gamma$ is small, which then extends to other random planar maps (in particular, the bipolar-oriented maps in~\ref{item-kappa>8} below) using the results of the present paper.
+Indeed, Ding and Goswami~\cite{ding-goswami-watabiki} proved an estimate for various discrete approximations of the LQG metric which shows that $2/d_\gamma \leq 1 - c \frac{\gamma^{4/3}}{\log\gamma^{-1}}$ for small enough $\gamma$, whereas~\eqref{eqn-watabiki} gives $2/d_\gamma = 1 - O_\gamma(\gamma^2)$.
+It follows from the results of~\cite{dzz-heat-kernel,dg-lqg-dim} that one has an analogous estimate for the $\gamma$-mated CRT map when $\gamma$ is small, which then extends to other random planar maps (in particular, the biased bipolar-oriented maps in~\ref{item-kappa>8} below) using the results of the present paper.
 This then contradicts~\eqref{eqn-watabiki} for random planar maps.
 It is not clear whether~\eqref{eqn-watabiki} is true in the regime when $\gamma$ is not close to 0.
-See~\cite{ghs-dist-exponent,ding-goswami-watabiki,dg-lqg-dim} for further discussion of Watabiki's prediction and the above-mentioned works.
+See~\cite{ghs-dist-exponent,ding-goswami-watabiki,dg-lqg-dim} for further discussion of Watabiki's prediction and the problem of computing $d_\gamma$.